 Is it Worth Visiting The Lost Gardens of Heligan in the Rain with Kids?

 Is it worth visiting The Lost Gardens of Heligan in the rain with Kids?
 The overwhelming answer to this question is yes.
+Yes it is worth visiting The Lost Gardens of Heligan in the rain with Kids?

 You need the right clothes on and you need to enjoy being outside, but we had a fun 3 hours there on a wet January day with three 5 year olds and a 2 year old.